 There are two principle reasons experienced drivers have a lower serious accident / death rate.
 One is that they have had close calls or actual accidents that didn’t kill them and they change things about their behaviors going forward.
-Exactly what / how that happens is not quite clear, but it is well understood that “good fear” changes behaviors, and anyone that has been in serious accident / close call situations typically experiences this – ie indelible personal trauma life events, presuming they remained conscious.
+Exactly what / how that happens is not quite clear, but it is well understood that “good fear” changes attitudinal behaviors / hazard perception skills, and anyone that has been in serious accident / close call situations typically experiences this – ie indelible personal trauma life events, presuming they remained conscious.

 The “memorability factor” in accidents comes from the surprising and unexpected nature of how “the situation” arises in the first place, and the graphic reality of how hard a hit it is when vehicles actually collide, which is pretty traumatic for anyone that goes through it.
 Plus there is the pain and discomfort, extreme inconvenience around all the circumstances of time off work / holidays, lost income, etc. And the sudden inability to fulfill your intended life commitments to friends and family.